 - Excellent organizational and time management skills.

 - Ability to stay calm in stressful situations.

 - Bachelor’s degree.

-To Apply: Please submit your resume, cover letter, and 3 professional references to firstname.lastname@example.org
+To apply: Interested candidates should submit a resume, cover letter and 3 professional references to firstname.lastname@example.org